schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Tendency

-A decorating worker trys at a unassuming stockroom.
+A decorating worker trys at an unassuming stockroom.

 ## Imprisonment